FarPay/ApiDoc/Orders.md

 **JSON Payload, required agreement and required payment**

-This is typically used when the customer must create an agreemement, as well as handling a payment - In some cases the initial payment.
+This is typically used when the customer must create an agreement, as well as handling a payment - In some cases the initial payment.

 ````javascript
 {